From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 “zkSnarks from Zero” is an 8-week 1:1 mentoring program for Rust developers who want to build ZK circuits with halo2.
 It covers the full path from finite field arithmetic to a working proof system, with hands-on code every week.

-• 8x 1:1 sessions (weekly, EU-friendly timezone)
+• 8x 1:1 live sessions (weekly, 2h each, EU-friendly hours)

 Cost

-€1,999 (one-time).
-The course comes with a 14-day full refund, no conditions.
+€2,000 (one-time, Standard tier).
+The program comes with a 14-day full refund, no conditions.
 If it’s not the right fit, I get my money back.

-The closest comparable course (RareSkills, US-based, Python/Circom focus) charges $2,600-$3,900 (~€2,241-€3,362).
+The closest comparable program (RareSkills, US-based, Python focus) charges $2,600 / Upfront.

 Time commitment